 HIPAA stands for Health Insurance Portability and Accountability Act.
 HIPAA is a 1996 American Act that binds the US healthcare sector to follow secure data security & passage procedures to help battle the prevalent cybercrime in the sector.
 To become HIPAA certified, a healthcare facility needs to undergo security testing to fortify itself from vulnerabilities.

 CERT-IN (Indian Computer Emergency Response Team) is an Indian government body that falls under the Indian Ministry of Electronics and Information Technology.
 It is a nodal agency whose job is to handle cybersecurity incidents, issue alerts & advisories, and collect data & analyze cyber incidents.
 You can proclaim a CERT-IN certificate by getting security testing from a CERT-empanelled security service provider.

 The Payment Card Industry Data Security Standard is another compliance that is meant for any organization that processes or interacts with credit card data.
 More details about the PCI-DSS compliance are given here.

-GDPR, General Data Protection & Regulation act 2016, is a European Union regulation that requires businesses to protect the personal data and privacy of EU citizens.
-Any business that operates in the EU member states or has European consumer base comes under the GDPR compliance.
-GDPR protects the privacy of personal data like an individual’s IP address, cookie data, location, RFID tags, biometric, political opinions, PII, health and genetic data, financial data and so on.
+GDPR, General Data Protection & Regulation Act 2016, is a European Union regulation that requires businesses to protect the personal data and privacy of EU citizens.
+Any business that operates in the EU member states or has a European consumer base comes under GDPR compliance.
+GDPR protects the privacy of personal data like an individual’s IP address, cookie data, location, RFID tags, biometrics, political opinions, PII, health and genetic data, financial data, and so on.

 ISO27001 (formerly known as ISO/IEC 27001) is an international standard on how to manage security with the information security management system (ISMS) framework.
 An ISMS framework consists of a certain set of policies and procedures which is followed by an organization in their information risk management processes.